Verified Carbon Units (VCUs)

 Note that VCUs can be labelled with certifications awarded by other, non-GHG programs that have been approved by VCS.
 These additional certifications typically represent community and biodiversity benefits achieved by projects, in addition to the climate benefits inherent in a VCU.
 These additional certifications bring added value to VCUs, often allowing them to be sold at a premium.
 For more information on VCU labels, see the list of VCS-approved additional certifications.

-VCUs are issued to registry account holders listed with one of VCS’ approved registry operators, APX or Markit.
-Registry account holders are companies or organizations which are interested in holding and transacting VCUs, and are typically project developers, carbon credit brokers and other entities involved in carbon markets.
-Registry account holders must pass strict know-your-customer background checks performed by their registry operator prior to opening an account.
-Individuals may not open VCS registry accounts, and registry account holders are not authorized to hold VCUs on behalf of individuals – see below* for more information.
+VCUs are issued to registry account holders listed on the Verra Registry.
+Registry account holders are companies or organizations which are interested in holding and transacting VCUs, and are typically project developers, carbon credit brokers or other entities involved in carbon markets.
+Registry account holders must pass strict “Know-Your-Customer” background checks prior to opening an account.
+Individuals may not open a registry account, and registry account holders are not authorized to hold VCUs on behalf of individuals – see below* for more information.

 - Green-e Climate: a non-profit that monitors and certifies carbon retail transactions and products.